 Cultivation and Weeding in Organic Farming

 Traditional wide-blade hoes are generally not recommended for organic or polyculture weeding due to the excessive promotion of latent weed seeds and damage to organic matter in topsoil.
 More precise tools may be used when necessary for defensive action against weeds that have persisted despite other organic weed prevention methods.
 The primary limitation for all hoe-blade weeders is the tendency to sever the main stem of any plant larger than a few inches, such as late season weeds, and thereby leave the root in ground to continue growing in a few days.
 Another shortcoming is that even fairly precise hoes disturb a lot of soil (and weed seeds) as do any of the tools with flat surfaces or large claws that are designed primarily as cultivators.
 Wide-blade hoes are more suitable for seasonal crop rotation and sowing rather than defensive weeding throughout the entire crop season, especially when topsoil conservation is an issue.
-More information about different varieties of hoes can be found at TM Organics.
 Keep in mind that none of the hoes and cultivators are designed to lift the debris above the soil as do several weed twisters and other weed pullers, which means that the cleanup job, if necessary, is an added chore and strain on your back.
 If the debris includes plants with flowers and seeds, you may be doing more harm than good!
 Weeding wisdom: Mulch preventive, Twist defensive - Stow the Hoe until you Sow!

 A number of power tools designed to trim the top of grassy weeds and ground covers can be purchased in many stores and online.
 Some people also use lawn mowers to crop the weeds growing in their lawns.
 The Garden Tools page illustrates of few of the more popular weed trimmers on the market, as well as other tools and solutions for weed control.
 Keep in mind that whacking a weed without removing its roots may only be a temporary solution for weed control.